espocrm/documentation/administration/bpm-activities.md

 Users can also add Process User Tasks dashlet on their dashboard to see their actual process user tasks.

+### Dispaying on detail view

+It's possible to display process task on the target entity detail view.

+#### Using Report Panels

+You can utilize *Report Panels* feature for this.
+Create a list report, that shows all user tasks.
+Then create a report panel (from administration) for needed entity type with this list report selected.

+#### Using created relationship

+It's possible to create Children-to-Parent relationship between some entity type and User Task, then User Tasks will be available in *Relationships* layout of that entity type.
+Administration > Entity Manager > BpmnUserTask > Relatinships > edit Children-to-Parent > check your entity type at *Foreign Fields*.

 ### Resolution

 It's possible to read the resolution of the passed user task within diverging gateways or conditional events, making ramification in the process flow.